How United States Menu Labeling Laws and Regulations Affect Your Restaurant

 - Have broken-down nutritional information in writing available on request, including total fat, cholesterol, carbs, sodium, etc. (You can obtain this information directly from your MenuCalcⓇ account.)

 - Alert customers of the availability of the above information on menus and boards.

 - Post a succinct statement on menus and boards about FDA-suggested daily caloric intake.

-According to the newest published FDA menu labeling regulations, your restaurant must be in full compliance of the above by May 7, 2018.
-This gives you plenty of time to obtain nutrition analysis of your menu—especially if you choose to receive your results instantly by using MenuCalc’s database nutrition analysis system.
+According to the newest published FDA menu labeling regulations, your restaurant must now be in full compliance.
+If you are not in compliance, or need assistance complying with this regulation, you can obtain nutrition analysis of your menu—especially if you choose to receive your results instantly by using MenuCalc’s database nutrition analysis system.

 For more details, check out our white paper “Nutrition Labeling of Standard Menu Items in Restaurants and Similar Retail Food Establishments.”